freehat704/Learning_Guide/learning/practice.md

 ## Asking Quality Questions

 One of the things that has fascinated me is how people ask such quality questions.
 It takes practice to interview someone and get to "real talk".

+## How to Research

+* Learn to use Google properly [Lifehacker](http://lifehacker.com/) ran a series of blog posts from Daniel M. Russell challenging its readers to do advance searches via [Google](https://www.google.com/).
+His blog is called [SearchReSearch](http://searchresearch1.blogspot.com/) and his weekly challenges are still active.